cp2004/Octoprint-Upgrade-To-Py3/README.md

 ### Running the script

-Run the following 2 commands in the terminal to start the upgrade:
+Run the following 2 commands in the OS terminal (either through SSH or a connected keyboard/monitor) to start the upgrade:

 ```
 curl -L https://get.octoprint.org/py3/upgrade.py --output upgrade.py